edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

         return context;
     }

-As we mentioned earlier we will spend at most 1500 tokens on the similar sections context.
-So from the similar sections that we got from the database we pick only the first few that together has less than 1500 tokens.
+This function takes the embeddings of the question (the ``embedding`` parameter) and returns the related documentation sections.

+We start by running the query and passing in some values for the parameters:

+- the question embeddings that were passed to the function
+- a ``matchThreshold`` value of ``0.3``.
+You can tinker with this if you don't like the results.
+- a ``matchCount``.
+We've chosen ``8`` here which represents the most sections we'll get back.
+- a ``minContentLength`` of 20 tokens

+We then iterate through the sections that came back to prepare them to send on to the chat completions API.
+This involves incrementing the token count for the current section, making sure the overall token count doesn't exceed our maximum of 1,500 for the context (to stay under the LLM's token limit), and, if the token count isn't exceeded, adding the trimmed content of this section to ``context`` which we will ultimately return.
+Since we ordered this query by ``dist`` ascending, and since lower ``dist`` values mean more similar sections, we will be sure to get the most similar sections before we hit our token limit.

+With our context ready, it's time to get our user their answer.

+Chat completions request
+^^^^^^^^^^^^^^^^^^^^^^^^

-Now we will create the full query that consists of the user's question, the context and the system message.
+Before we make our completion request, we will build the full input which consists of the user's question, the related documentation, and the system message.
 The system message should tell the language model what tone to use when answering question and some general instructions on what is expected from it.
-With that you can kind of give it some personality that it will follow every time.
+With that you can give it some personality that it will bake into every response.
+We'll combine all of these parts in a function called ``createFullPrompt``.

 .. code-block:: typescript
     :caption: app/api/generate-answer/route.ts